Strauts/wt-4.2.0/README.md

-To run application go to
+To run application go to:
 wt-4.2.0-master\build-SKOGKK-Desktop_Qt_5_13_0_MSVC2017_64bit-Debug\KKOGSK

+Run the file:
-Run the file KKOGSK.exe / KKOGSK (Application file)
+KKOGSK.exe / KKOGSK (Application file)

+Until I build a workaround, Visual Studio 2017 or later needs to be installed on the computer to run the application.

 What is Wt ?